AriFordsham/GHCWiki/working-conventions/bisection.md

 # Bisection to find bad commits

-Say you have a program `TestCase.hs` in which a rewrite rule stopped firing at some point between GHC 8.2.2 and 8.4.1.
+Say you have a program that fails to build or a test suite that fails at some point between GHC 8.2.2 and 8.4.1.
 It can often be useful to know which commit introduced the regression.
 [Bisection](https://en.wikipedia.org/wiki/Bisection_%28software_engineering%29) is an efficient way of determining this, requiring at most `log_2(N)` commits to find the culprit among `N` commits.

 Bisection can be done manually or with a git command.